Folktells: A Seniors App By Design

 This tech-shy group may include seniors who didn’t grow up using computers and smartphones.
 It includes people who are in the early stages of dementia with a diminished capacity to learn and remember new things.
 It also includes those with physical disabilities such as vision impairment or mobility issues like shaky hands.
 These people all have something in common in that there are very few apps focused on their desire to be as included in the lives of their loves ones as their tech-savvy family and friends.

 Read on to find out more about how we’ve designed Folktells to support seniors and tech-shy folk & enable them to take advantage of technology in a way that has too frequently been too difficult.
+To learn how a family would use Folktells to connect, check out the Folktells Family stories.
 If you are ready to give Folktells a try, be sure to read our Getting Started article!

 Folktells supports seniors and other tech-shy folk in their daily lives allowing them to independently find the information they need and feel connected to the people they love.